jimoskar/optim/README.md

 # optim
-Exercises form the course Optimization 1.
+Exercises and project form the course Optimization 1.